 The present research investigated how social media use is associated with CRP—a biological marker of inflammation linked with chronic illnesses such as cardiovascular disease and cancers.
 The results showed that the amount of social media use—assessed objectively via screen time application—was not only associated with higher inflammation cross-sectionally but also an increase in inflammation four weeks later.
 The findings were consistent across different models adjusting for various covariates.

-To our knowledge, this is one of the first studies to demonstrate the link between objective social media use across several platforms with CRP, an inflammatory and health risk marker.
+To our knowledge, this is one of the first studies to demonstrate the link between objective social media use across several platforms with CRP, a biomarker of inflammation.
 Building on prior work that found a positive correlation between self-reported social media use and inflammation (Afifi et al., 2018; Lee et al., 2022), our longitudinal findings provide initial temporal evidence that social media use can lead to heightened inflammation.
 Importantly, that social media use predicted increased inflammation even after controlling for depressive symptoms is noteworthy because the finding suggests that social media effects may extend beyond psychological well-being.

-Critically, the use of a biological marker of health indicator and the collection of objective social media use data across multiple platforms are key methodological strengths of our study.
+Critically, the use of a health-relevant biomarker and the collection of objective social media use data across multiple platforms are key methodological strengths of our study.
 Compared with most prior studies that relied exclusively on self-report measures, our methodological approach is robust against survey response biases.
 Given these strengths, we encourage future research to utilize biological markers related to health or well-being and objective social media usage data in their research when applicable.

 Caveats and limitations

 There are some limitations of this study.
 First, this study tested an aggregate association between amount of social media use across different platforms and inflammation.
-As an initial attempt to understand the potential link between social media use and inflammation, our goal was necessarily broad, focusing on the general metric of amount of social media use—one of the most commonly measured and discussed variable in social media use research.
+As an initial attempt to understand the potential link between social media use and inflammation, our goal was necessarily broad, focusing on the general metric of amount of social media use—one of the most commonly measured and discussed variables in social media use research.
 Although this approach allowed us to better connect to extant research and public discourse (e.g., social media use and well-being), fully understanding social media effects requires measuring processes much more nuanced and complex.
-Given that people use social media for different purposes (e.g., entertainment, following the news, browsing, supporting friends), future research should examine the different ways of using social media to illuminate what aspects of social media use is associated with inflammation.
+Given that people use social media for different purposes (e.g., entertainment, following the news, browsing, supporting friends), future research should examine the different ways of using social media to illuminate what aspects of social media use are associated with inflammation.
 Relatedly, the present research did not collect any data on the types of contents people viewed on social media.
 Because these contents can drastically influence users' psychological experience (see Valkenburg, 2022), we cannot ascertain the extent to which the contents people interacted with contributed to our findings.
 Thus, future research should aim to collect data on the contents people view on social media to better capture their experience (e.g., Screenomics approach; see Brinberg et al., 2021; also see Reeves et al., 2019).
 Moreover, although we had proposed some potential mechanisms for the link between social media use and inflammation, future research should seek to understand specific mediating mechanisms (e.g., sleep quality, stress) for our findings.